berakrishnendu36/Digital_circiuts/README.md

-# Essential logic circuits at one place.
+# All essential logic.ly circuits at one place.

 Logic.ly is a popular logic circuit simulator for both Windows and macOS.
 It has an intuitive user interface and occupy less resources.
 Here you'll find most of the circuits and libraries(<b>compatible with mac OSX</b>) for your college assignments.